-Having challenged the judgment in the Tribunal Superior de Justice (Superior Court of Justice) it was argued that when applying the terms of Directive 80/987/EEC the legislature had relied upon Royal Decree No.1382/85 to deliberately deny higher management the rights afforded other employees through the pay guarantee fund, as established under art.33 of Law No 8/80 (‘The Employees’ Statute’).
+Having challenged the judgment in the Tribunal Superior de Justice (Superior Court of Justice), it was argued that when applying the terms of Directive 80/987/EEC, the legislature had relied upon Royal Decree No.1382/85 to deliberately deny higher management the rights afforded other employees through the pay guarantee fund, as established under article 33 of Law No 8/80 (‘The Employees’ Statute’).

-This left the Court unable to fully address the claim without reference to the European Court of Justice for a preliminary ruling under art.177 EC, and so three questions asked:
+This left the Court unable to fully address the claim without reference to the European Court of Justice for a preliminary ruling under article 177 EC; and so, three questions asked:

 1. Whether the terms of Directive 80/987/EEC included all employees of the Member States?